 Son Reuben Frederick (1821-1904) was born in 1821.
 He married Mary "Caroline" Kaercher (1827- ? ).
 They were the parents of these known children -- Matilda Frederick, Tillara Frederick, Sarah Anna Adelina Frederick, Annie Emmaline Frederick, Lydia Frederick, Obadiah K. Frederick, Rose Frederick and Alisa Ritter.
 Circa 1860, when the federal census enumeration was made, the family lived on a farm in Rockland Township, Berks County, receiving their mail at the Lobachsville post office.
 The 1870 census shows that the local post office was Lyons in Rockland Township.
 They remained in Rockland during the 1870s as shown in the 1880 census.
 Reuben died in Pikesville, Berks County on Feb.
 16, 1904.
 Burial was in Christ Mertz Evangelical Lutheran Church Cemetery in Dryville.
 His grave marker was inscribed in German.
 [Find-a-Grave]

 Son George Michael Frederick (1824-1902) was born on April 18, 1824.
-He migrated to Illinois, settling in DuPage County.
 George was united in marriage with French immigrant Mary Magdalena Veix (Jan.
-1, 1825-1898), a native of Kutzenhausen, Alsace.
+1, 1825-1898), also spelled "Feick," a native of Kutzenhausen, Alsace.
 They were the parents of a dozen offspring, among them Franklin Frederick, Benjamin James Frederick, Nathan Henry Frederick, William Lando Frederick, Nathaniel A.F.
-Frederick, Sarah E. Frederick, George Jefferson Frederick, Mary Haber, Edwin C. Frederick, Amanda C. Kourian, Edward Eli D. Frederick and Fyanna Sherwin.
+Frederick, Sarah E. Frederick, George Jefferson Frederick, Mary Haber, Edwin C. Frederick, Amanda C. Kourian, Edward "Eli" D. Frederick and Fyanna Sherwin.
 They surrendered infant son William to death in 1853.
+Circa 1851, at the birth of their son Nathan, they resided in Richland Township, Bucks County.
+Later, they migrated to Illinois, settling in DuPage County.
 Sadly, in Glen Ellyn, DuPage County, Mary passed into eternity on March 22, 1898.
 George survived her by two years. died at the age of 78 on Nov.
 24, 1902.
 Interment was in Naperville Cemetery.

 Son Adam Frederick (1826-1858) was born in 1826.
 He wedded Sarah Ann Fegely (April 30, 1823-1913), daughter of Philip and Barbara (Fischerin) Fegely.
-Their one known daughter was Lucetta B. Meck.
+She was unable to write.
+Their two known daughters were Lydia C. Frederick, Lucetta Barbara Meck and Hannah "Caroline" Trexler.
 Heartbreak enveloped the family when Adam died at the age of 31 on Feb.
 23, 1858.
 His remains were buried in the Christ Evangelical Lutheran Church Cemetery in Dryville.
 Sarah survived him by an astonishing 55 years.
-Toward the end, she suffered from insufficient blood flow in the heart and gangrene.
-At the age of 90, on Dec.
-2, 1913, she succumbed in Longswamp.
+The federal censuses of 1860 and 1870 show her heading her household in Longswamp with her daughters.
+Toward the end, she suffered from insufficient blood flow in the heart and gangrene, and made her home with her married daughter Mrs. Trexler in Hancock.
+At the age of 90, she succumbed at home on Dec.
+2, 1913.
 Mrs. Alvin Trexler of Hancock signed the death certificate.
+Funeral services were held in the Trexler home and in the Mertztown Church, led by Rev. F.K.
+Berndt of Kutztown, with burial in the church cemetery.
+An obituary in the Reading Times said that she was survived by five grandchildren and 11 great-grandchildren and misspelled her maiden name as "Fagley."

 ~ Son David Frederick ~